AvigyanChowdhury/Pyannote/README.md

-# Pyannote model to test audio files for speaker diarization
+# Integration of Pyannote model and Evaluation for Speaker Diarization
-# Metrics calculated using Diarization Metric in One repository
+ Metrics calculated using Diarization Metric in One repository

 Support ``DER``, ``JER``, ``CDER``, ``SER`` and ``BER``